FTP Settings and Connection

 *Leave this field blank, unless you want to automatically load a particular subfolder in FTP.
 For example, you may want to automatically load the public_html folder if you have cPanel or httpdocs if you have Plesk.
 See below for more information on important folders.

 For example, some FTP programs will work if you leave the port number empty, while others require that you enter port 21.
 Just be aware that each program handles the input slightly differently or requires it to be entered a certain way.
+One common FTP client is FireZilla, which does not necessarily need a port number to connect.
+To know more about how to use this FTP, please refer to the article, How to Configure FileZilla.

 Be sure to upload all files and folders to the public_html directory.
 All CGI scripts should be uploaded into the cgi-bin directory.